OGGM/oggm-edu/docs/index.rst

 OGGM tutorials
 ^^^^^^^^^^^^^^

-These are more advanced notebooks, for users of the OGGM model.
+These are more advanced notebooks, for those who want to use the OGGM model for research.

 |badge_tutorial_notebooks|